JuliaMusic/JuliaMusic_documentation.jl/docs/src/index.md

 ### MotifSequenceGenerator

-[MotifSequenceGenerator.jl](https://github.com/JuliaMusic/MotifSequenceGenerator.jl) is a very simple module that does a very simple thing: based on a pool of motifs with specified lengths, it makes a random sequence out of them so that the sequence also has a specified lengths!
+[MotifSequenceGenerator.jl](https://github.com/JuliaMusic/MotifSequenceGenerator.jl) is a very simple module that does a very simple thing: based on a pool of motifs with specified lengths, it makes a random sequence out of them so that the sequence also has a specified length!

 1. [Motif Sequences](motif/basic.md) introduces the module and has a basic usage example.
 2. [Music Motifs Example](motif/musicexample.md) shows a real-world use case where the module is used to produce music sequences.